hofstadter-io/hof-docs/content/getting-started/create.md

 1. test the creator locally
 1. tag and push

+There are a number of options for how to organize a creator, provide the prompt and inputs, and conditionally ask questions or output files.
+More information is provided below.

 ## Example Creator

 The following is the creator from the `hofmod-cli` generator.

+A user would run:

+{{<codeInner title="> terminal">}}
+$ hof create github.com/hofstadter-io/hofmod-cli@v0.7.12-beta.5
+{{</codeInner>}}

+The code that handles that looks like:

 {{<codePane file="code/hof-create/hofmod-cli/creator.html" title="hofmod-cli/creator.cue">}}